 The plants may also appear “dusty”.

-The spruce spider mite is known as the most dangerous species of spider mites for your indoor house plants.
+The spruce spider mite is known as the most dangerous species for your house plants.
 Unlike the two-spotted mites and red mites that love dry conditions, the spruce mite likes it cold.
 As cool season pests, the eggs overwinter on twigs.
 They cause the foliage to appear mottled as they suck the sap from the needles and shoots of the plant.

 Simple Spider Mites Detection Method